First we got The Bomb and that was good 'Cause we love peace and motherhood Then Russia got The Bomb, but that's OK

-- The Honor Harrington series by David Weber, though nowhere near as over-the-top as Lensman. note Much of the "new" tech is actually existing tech being used in new ways; the realism of this is hotly debated.
-The series started out as a Recycled In Space retelling of English and French naval battles of the Napoleonic Wars, and the technology advances mirror actual advances in naval warfare.
+- The Honor Harrington series by David Weber, though nowhere near as over-the-top as Lensman. note The series started out as a Recycled In Space retelling of English and French naval battles of the Napoleonic Wars, and the technology advances mirror actual advances in naval warfare.
 Smooth-bore cannons to rifled guns (multi-drive missiles).
 Armor ("bow and stern walls" energy shielding) to aircraft and aircraft carriers (LACs and CLACs) to radio (faster-than-light comms) to guided missiles (project Ghost Rider).
 Submarines are creeping in with the Mesans' new "stealth" spider drive, and their single-shot laser missile that behaves suspiciously like a homing torpedo.

 As the series progresses the trope becomes stronger: the Mesans have revealed two new super-duper space drives, an entirely new biological "mind control" weapon, and that's just the first few things we've seen so far coming from their centuries-long supersecret R&D program.